> Louis Killen > Songs > Haul Away for Rosie

 John wrote Jiggery Pokerwork as a tribute to the melodeon he started on.
 Haul Away is a version of the ubiquitous shanty favoured by the aforementioned Forest School Camps.
 The Seven Stars was learnt by John while playing for the Rogue Morris side in Oxford.

-They returned to it in 2011 on their 10th anniversary album The Works.
-Tn the meantime, this was also included in their big band Bellowhead’s live set and it can be found on both of their live DVDs, Live at Shepherds Bush Empire (2009) and Hedonism Live (2011), and on the DVD of the Cambridge Folk Festival 2011.
+Spiers & Boden returned to Haul Away in 2011 on their 10th anniversary album The Works.
+Tn the meantime, this was also included in their big band Bellowhead’s live set and it can be found on both of their live DVDs, Live at Shepherds Bush Empire (2009) and Hedonism Live (2011), on the DVD of the Cambridge Folk Festival 2011, and on their 2016 CD and DVD from their 2015 Farewell Tour.
+A one-off broadcast performance on 5 December 2020 was released in the following year on their Hudson album Reassembled.

 Mark Anthony Thompson sang Haul Away Joe in 2006 on the anthology of pirate ballads, sea songs and chanteys, Rogue’s Gallery.